s-r-e-e-r-a-j/DirectoryBuster/README.md

 - Scrolled text boxes to display both found and non-found results.
 - Clickable URLs in the "Found Results" section to open them directly in a web browser.
 - Option to stop the brute-force process anytime.

+## Requirements
+- Python 3.x
+- requests (for sending HTTP requests)
+- tkinter (for the GUI)
+- threading
+- webbrowser

 ## Installation